mitogen-hq/mitogen/docs/api.rst

     masters, and child contexts who later become parents.
 Currently when this class is required, the target context's router is upgraded at runtime.

+    .. method:: shutdown (wait=False)

+        Arrange for the context to receive a ``SHUTDOWN`` message, triggering graceful shutdown.

+        Due to a lack of support for timers, no attempt is made yet to force terminate a hung context using this method.
+This will be fixed shortly.

+        :param bool wait:
+            If :py:data:`True`, block the calling thread until the context has completely terminated.

     .. method:: call_async (fn, \*args, \*\*kwargs)

         Arrange for the context's ``CALL_FUNCTION`` handle to receive a